AASPA Member of the Month

 AASPA members are essential to achieving our mission of providing high-quality patient care.
 Each month, we recognize a Member of the Month to help display the accomplishments of our members, and to encourage PAs to network with one another.
 These member features are profiled in our monthly membership newsletters, social media channels, and on the AASPA website.

-Please be sure to read about our March Member of the Month, Major Marc Latta, DHSc, MS, PA
+Please be sure to read about our January Member of the Month, April Gulotti, PA-C

 If you would like to nominate yourself or a colleague to be the next Member of the Month, please complete this submission form.